We met up with the Chinese guide, Ms. Liu, at Zhangjiajie Airport. Then we headed to Days Hotel nearby and called it a night.

 We took the minibus to get down.
 The 11km road with 99 bends made my friend dizzy and she even threw up.

 I wished I had had more time here.
 I didn’t have a chance to see the glass bridge.
 It should have been more terrifying than the glass pathway.

 We had a late lunch in the afternoon, then the tour bus took us to some shopping places like herbs and gemstone stores.
 Then we came to Xibu Old Street and had an early dinner.
-Inside the restaurant, I saw an interesting custom by the Miao ethnic people.
+Inside the restaurant, I saw an interesting custom by the Tujia ethnic people.

 Luckily, I could walk a bit around this place before it dawned because my friend was too tired to come back in the evening.